Conference Agenda

 1Etla Economic Research, Finland; 2University of Helsinki, Finland

 This paper leverages the 2005 reform of retirement rules in Finland to analyze its impact on both employment and health outcomes.
 The reform introduced stricter criteria for early retirement while enhancing flexibility in old-age pension options.
 Examining cohort variations across the reform period allows us to pinpoint its causal impacts.
 Regarding labor market participation outcomes, we study the reform's influence on individuals close to the earlier retirement age of 65 years.
-We find that the labor market participation of individuals between ages 65 and 67 increased due to the reform.
-Regarding health outcomes, we focus on three outcomes likely to relate to labor market status of an individual, and thus to an increased participation rate following the reform: antidepressant usage, cardiovascular risks, and musculoskeletal conditions.
+We find that individuals around this age were less likely to be retired and more likely to be employed due to the reform.
+Regarding health outcomes, we focus on three outcomes, which may respond to changes in labor market status: antidepressant purchases and hospitalization because of cardiovascular, or musculoskeletal conditions.
+We observe that health effects remain relatively small and rare, yet the reform may have slightly increased the probability of cardiovascular diseases after retirement.

 Kuusi-Extending Working Life-258.pdf